schmaustech/ceph-on-hosted-cluster-blog/README.md

 Address: 192.168.0.117
 ~~~

-Now that we have an idea of how the environment is setup lets turn our attention to running workloads.
+Now that we have an idea of how the environment is configured lets turn our attention to running workloads.

 ## The Workloads

 When it comes to deploying workloads on a hosted cluster it really should not be any different then when deploying on a standard baremetal OpenShift cluster.
-The same methods whether using cli or UI apply in installing and configuring various operators and applications.
+The same methods, whether using cli or UI, apply in installing and configuring various operators and applications.
 Those operators and applications will get scheduled on any schedulable worker node in the cluster.
 For the purpose of this blog I will be deploying the following workloads and supporting operators:

  * Local Storage Operator
  * OpenShift Data Foundation
  * OpenShift Containerized Virtualization
  * Launching a virtual machine

 Before we begin however we should get access and validate our hosted cluster is ready to accept the workloads defined above.

-First lets validate the hosted cluster is ready and online.
-We can first check the status of the hosted cluster object.
+First let's validate the hosted cluster is ready and online.
+We can first check the status of the hosted cluster object to see its state.

 ~~~bash
 $ oc get hostedcluster -n kni21